adamsilver/fdpb/07-a-filter-form.md

 The disadvantage is that each time a filter is clicked, a request has to be made and the page has to be refreshed.
 Also, keyboard users will have to tab back to the filter section.
 If the user is likely to need many filters, this merry-go-round isn't ideal.

 However, with that said, generally speaking, the page refresh isn't a problem if you employ light-weight, well-optimised, single-focused pages.
-And we can help keyboard users get back to the filter by using a landmark.
+And we can help keyboard users get back to the filter by using a landmark and AJAX, both of which we'll discuss later.

-#### Using Links

-Do I discuss links here?

-#### ARIA Landmarks

-Stuff here about ARIA landmarks (check previous chapters)

 ### Batch Filters